How a cohabitation agreement strengthens your legal rights

 We recommend that cohabiting couples also each make a will.
 We provide a number of templates, one of which should be suitable.
 Simpler ones are even free.

 It often happens that at some stage of the relationship, partners in personal life decide to become partners in a business.

 While it is impossible to know what the future holds, let alone plan for it, the long version of the Net Lawman cohabitation agreement provides a framework into which you can plan for possibilities.

-Net Lawman sell a cohabitation agreement that considers all these points here.
-It should act as an aide-memoire during planning, as well as the basis of a written agreement when you are both ready to commit.
+Net Lawman sells a cohabitation agreement that considers all these points here.
+It should act as an aide-memoire during planning, as well as the basis of a written legal agreement when you are both ready to commit.